People often ask me about what I do, so here are some answers. Get in touch if you want to know more.

 What do you write about now?

-I research issues of security and privacy in Google Cloud for internal audiences.
+I research issues of cloud security for internal audiences.